Campus

 Biography

-Rebecca’s interdisciplinary work has been published in a wide range of venues, such as Modern Fiction Studies, CNN Opinion, and International Affairs, where her essay was a finalist for the International Affairs Centenary Prize.
-She is the co-editor of a special issue of the Journal of Transnational American Studies on “Transnational Nuclear Imperialisms” and in 2025 will co-host a Radcliffe Accelator Workshop on the theme of “The Environmental Writer-Activist” at Harvard University.
+Rebecca’s interdisciplinary work has been published in a wide range of venues, such as Amerasia, CNN Opinion, and International Affairs, where their essay was a finalist for the International Affairs Centenary Prize.
+She is the co-editor of several projects in process on topics including nuclear abolition, environmental activism, and toxic masculinities, and is member of the editorial board for ISLE: Interdiscplinary Studies in Literature and the Environment.
 Professor Hogue’s work has been generously supported by the American Council of Learned Societies, the Andrew W. Mellon Foundation, and the Harvard University Asia Center, among others.
-Rebecca is currently finishing her first monograph, Nuclear Archipelagos, which examines the roles of women’s arts and literatures in the nuclear abolition movements in Oceania.
+Rebecca is currently finishing her first monograph, Nuclear Archipelagos, which examines the roles of Indigenous women’s arts and literatures in the nuclear abolition movements in Oceania.

 Publications